-For the child of God in Christ, for those who cling to Jesus, the One who "took" the receiving end of the stick meant for you, who died in your shoes, but who having paid your price in full rose in victory, in Him there is life.
+HOWEVER, for the child of God in Christ, for those who cling to Jesus, the One who "took" the receiving end of the stick meant for you, who died in your shoes, and who-having paid your price in full-rose in victory . . . in Him there is life!
 The Lord is for you a fountain of living waters and healing.
 Blessed is the man who trusts in the LORD, and whose hope is the LORD.
 For he shall be like a tree planted by the waters, which spreads out its roots by the river, and will not fear when heat comes.
 But its leaf will be green, and will not be anxious in the year of drought, nor will cease from yielding fruit.
 To thrive!
-What a contrast with the one abandoned in the desert who withers.
+What a contrast with the one abandoned in the desert to wither.

 How precious is any water in this life.
-How refreshing was the blessed rain yesterday.
-Already the vegetation looks greener.
-A few days ago, one of the trees on the front lawn of the parsonage had leaves that began to wilt.
-It's not planted by a stream, but I was able to bring the stream to it and let the hose trickle for several hours.
+How refreshing is the blessed rain.
+How green the pastures, fields, and lawns look this summer!
+Last summer one of the trees on the parsonage lawn began to wilt.
+The tree needed water.
+It was not planted by a stream.
+I was able to bring the stream to it and let the hose trickle for several hours.
 The next morning, the leaves were fully open and fresh like always.
 Spiritual water is even more precious.
 In Jesus you have the Lord's healing and forgiveness and life forever.
 He is your sure and confident hope.
 When He spoke to the woman at the well of Samaria, Jesus said, "Whoever drinks the water I shall give him will never thirst.
 The water I shall give him shall become in him a fountain of water springing up to everlasting life" (John 4:14).
 In the Book of Revelation John sees in heaven "the pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb" (Revelation 22:1).
 The water of eternal life is yours in Jesus.
 You thrive!

 In Christ, you are not cast out and sent into exile.
 You live under His hand of blessing.
 You are well-rooted against all the onslaughts of life.
 When the heat of difficulty and oppression from Satan's hand comes, you need not fear.
 You do not wither.
 Your leaf is green.
 You need not be anxious about this life or the life to come.
 The key is Jesus.
-If you walk your own path, without Him, you will end up in the desert, forever.
+To walk your own path without Him means ending up in the desert, forever.
 Stay in the Word of God.
 Stay in your Bibles.
-Realize how deceitful your heart is, but how true His love for you is.
-Life in Christ is in the Word.
+Realize how deceitful your heart is, but how true His love is for you.
+Life is in Christ, in His Word.
 It gives forgiveness and heaven!
-With Him you will be fruitful.
-You will never cease from bearing fruit.
+With the Savior you will be fruitful.
+In Him you will never cease from bearing fruit.
 "I am the vine, you are the branches.
 He who abides in Me and I in Him, the same brings forth much fruit.
 Without Me, you can do nothing" (John 15:5).
 What a pleasant future!
 What a pleasant present!
-A contrast from the desert without the Savior!
+What a contrast to the desert without the Savior!
 You thrive!

 So be it!
 Amen!
-Pastor Kanzenbach